kodecocodes/video-yfsa2-materials/README.md

-# Your First iOS and SwiftUI App: Polishing the App: Materials
+# Your First iOS & SwiftUI App: Polishing the App: Materials

-This repo contains all the downloadable materials and projects associated with the **[Your First iOS and SwiftUI App: Polishing the App](https://www.kodeco.com/library)** from [Kodeco](https://www.kodeco.com).
+This repo contains all the downloadable materials and projects associated with the **[Your First iOS & SwiftUI App: Polishing the App](https://www.kodeco.com/38052670-your-first-ios-swiftui-app-polishing-the-app)** from [Kodeco](https://www.kodeco.com).

-These materials have been reviewed and are updated as of November, 2021.
+These materials have been reviewed and are updated as of February, 2023.

 Each edition has its own branch, named `versions/[VERSION]`.
 The default branch for this repo is for the most recent edition.